-No owner, caretaker or handler shall withhold proper shelter, protection from weather, veterinary care and immune care to any animal.
-No owner, caretaker, or handler shall fail to provide his or her animal with sufficient food and drinkable water on a daily basis.
-Food and water must be in an animal food-consumption or water-consumption-type container, feeder or waterer.
+No owner, caretaker or handler shall withhold proper shelter, protection from weather, safety in extreme weather, veterinary care and immune care to any animal.
+No owner, caretaker, or handler shall fail to provide his or her animal with sufficient food and fresh drinkable water on a daily basis.
+Food and water must be in an animal food-consumption- or water-consumption-type container, feeder or watering device.

-No animal shall be subjected to unnecessary suffering and cruelty such as subjecting the animal to prolonged fear, injury, pain or physical abuse.
+No animal shall be subjected to unnecessary suffering and cruelty such as subjecting the animal to prolonged fear, injury, pain or physical abuse or extreme weather.
 Interaction with humans and other animals shall not be unreasonably withheld.
 This section does not apply to any individual currently licensed by the State Board of Veterinary Medical Examiners to practice veterinary medicine, who is acting within his or her scope of practice to deliver acceptable and medically sound veterinary care for an animal.

-No animal shall be left unattended in a motor vehicle without sufficient airflow or under extreme heat conditions as to render the animal susceptible to heat prostration or any other condition that would be caused by said behavior, including death.
+No animal shall be left unattended in a motor vehicle without sufficient airflow or under extreme heat conditions (70° F. or more on a sunny day and/or more than 84° F. inside the vehicle) as to render the animal susceptible to heat prostration or any other adverse condition that would be caused by said behavior, including death.

 Any operator of a motor vehicle who accidentally strikes a dog or cat shall promptly report such injury or death to the Township Police Department, Township Code Enforcement Officer(s), Middle Township Animal Control, Dog Canvasser(s) and/or Township Clerk.

 Enforcement of all sections within Article III shall be commenced by the filing of a complaint or a notice of violation with the Municipal Court of the Township of Middle.
-A complaint or notice of violation may be issued by a member of the Township Police Department, Township Code Enforcement Officer(s), Middle Township Animal Control, Dog Canvasser(s) and/or Township Clerk.
+A notice of violation may be issued by a member of the Middle Township Police Department, Middle Township Animal Control Officer, or Township Animal Cruelty Investigator.